Can the Police Take and Search My Phone Without a Warrant?

 Can the police take and search my phone without a warrant?

-Thanks to the Fourth Amendment, the police cannot search your phone without a warrant.
-The police are allowed to ask you to unlock your phone and hand it over, but you have the right to decline this request
+While the police are allowed to ask you to unlock your phone and hand it over, you have the right to decline this request.
+Without a warrant, the police cannot take your phone without your permission unless you are arrested.

 If a police officer wants to check your phone without your consent before or after they take it, then they need to show you a search warrant.
-Even if you’ve been arrested, the police may not search through your phone data until they have obtained and presented you with a search warrant.
+Even if you’ve been arrested, the police may not search through your phone until they have obtained and presented you with a search warrant.

 • Verbal permission—A police officer doesn’t need a warrant because you’ve consented.
 Example: you get pulled over, the officer asks to see your phone, and you hand it over for them to look through.

-In most cases, it’s in your best interest to decline an officer’s request to search you, your vehicle, or your phone.
+In most cases, it’s in your best interest to decline an officer’s request to search you, your vehicle, your home, or your phone.
 If the police do have a warrant, ask to see it before you consent to a search.

 A proper warrant will contain the name of the arrested person, their address, details of the items allowed to be taken, a deadline for the search, and a judge’s signature.